Batasan Hills: Background

-Barangay Batasan Hills is a portion of Barangay Matandang Balara separated and constituted into a new barangay through the initiative of Ben Morales/President- Filinvest 1 Homeowners association, Melvin Morallos/Chairman-Tanggol Karapatan Dist.II/August Twenty One Movement and Manolo Taroy/Congressional Staff of Congressman Alberto of Catanduanes who sponsored the bill for the creation of Barangay Batasan Hills, and by virtue of Batas Pambansa Blg.
-343 - An Act Creating Barangay Batasan Hills in Quezon City, Metropolitan Manila on February 25, 1983.
-Section 2 of the act specified the area of the new barangay:
+Batasan Hills traces its roots from the adjacent barangay Matandang Balara, formerly known as Balara and a former barrio of Marikina until it became part of Quezon City in 1949.
+In 1983, it was separated and constituted into a new barangay through the initiative of Ben Morales (President of Filinvest 1 Homeowners Association), Melvin Morallos (Chairman of Tanggol Karapatan Dist.II/August Twenty One Movement) and Manolo Taroy (Congressional Staff of Congressman José M. Alberto of Catanduanes, who sponsored the bill for the creation of Barangay Batasan Hills) by virtue of Batas Pambansa Blg.
+343.

-A plebiscite was conducted and ratified by the majority of the votes casts by the residents.
+A plebiscite was conducted and ratified by the majority of the votes cast by the residents.
 In 1986, after the People Power Revolution and 3 years after the approval of Batas Pambansa Blg.
 343, the first set of barangay officials were appointed by President Corazon C. Aquino through the (then) Secretary of Interior and Local Government Aquilino Pimentel.
-Manuel D. Laxina was the first appointed Barangay Chairman, along with 6 Barangay Kagawads (Barangay Counselors).
+Manuel D. Laxina was the first appointed Barangay Chairman, along with six Barangay Kagawads.

-The barangay was envisioned to be the new home of the National Government Center, an area housing the three branches of the Philippine government (legislative, executive and judicial), because Quezon City was declared the capital of the country in 1948.
+The barangay was envisioned to be the new home of the National Government Center, an area housing the three branches of the Philippine government (legislative, executive and judicial), as Quezon City was declared the capital of the Philippines in 1948.
 This government center in Quezon City was originally planned to be at what is now Quezon Memorial Circle, before it was moved north to the area of what is now Batasan Hills.
-Even as the Batasang Pambansa Complex was being completed, the capital of the country was transferred to Manila in 1976.
+Even as the Batasang Pambansa Complex was being completed, the capital of the country was transferred back to Manila in 1976.
 Before its creation as a barangay, the area was called "Constitution Hill", referring to the hilly area on where the government center was supposed to rise.

 Today, most of Batasan Hills is residential.
 Although it has one of the largest urban poor populations in the country, it is also home to middle and upper class real estate properties like Filinvest 1 and 2, Northview 1 and 2, and Treviso which were developed by real estate firm Filinvest Land.
 Other middle and upper class real estate properties include Vista Real Executive Village and Vista Real Classica Subdivision.

 Government

-The barangay is in the Legislative districts of Quezon City.
+The barangay is part of the Second Legislative district of Quezon City.
 The current barangay captain is John "Jojo" M. Abad.
 It is home to several important National Government institutions including the House of Representatives of the Philippines at the Batasang Pambansa Complex, the Sandiganbayan, and the Commission on Audit.